 Steve said that when his father died, he found solace in writing.
 “I wrote that fishing is the greatest pastime for mankind.
 It teaches us about patience, humility and perseverance.
 And, usually, we fish with relatives or close friends, so it also teaches us about love, and helps us make memories,” he said.
 “So if you take anything away from my induction today, please remember to take a kid fishing.
 You will not only introduce him or her to an enjoyable lifetime sport, but you will help them learn so many things that truly matter in life.”

-Steve is among six 2022 inductees to the Fresh Water Fishing Hall Of Fame, HOF Director Emmett Brown has announced.
-Heiting, 61, of Minocqua, Wisconsin, will become the sixth Musky Hunter magazine staffer to be so honored.
-He joins founding editor Joe Bucher, longtime publisher and editor Jim Saric, and field editors Spence Petros, Dave Dorazio and the late David “Crash” Mullins as inductees.
+Steve is among six 2022 inductees to the HOF.
+Heiting, 61, of Minocqua, Wisconsin, is the sixth Musky Hunter magazine staffer to be so honored.
+He joins Saric, founding editor Joe Bucher, and field editors Spence Petros, Dave Dorazio and the late David “Crash” Mullins as inductees.

-The five other anglers are being inducted include walleye pro Tom Keenan from Wisconsin, charter captain Steve Jones of Michigan, trout conservationists Dave Kumlein of Montana and Chris Wood of Virginia, and Berkley lure designer John Prochnow of Iowa.
+The five other anglers in the 2022 induction class include walleye pro Tom Keenan from Wisconsin, charter captain Steve Jones of Michigan, trout conservationists Dave Kumlein of Montana and Chris Wood of Virginia, and Berkley lure designer John Prochnow of Iowa.

 “The Fresh Water Fishing Hall of Fame has chosen six incredible individuals to receive recognition with their induction into the 2022 class of Hall of Famers,” said a press release issued by the HOF.
 “From competitive angling backgrounds, to communicators, inventors and conservationists, the Fresh Water Fishing Hall of Fame had an eclectic group of nominees to choose from and it is highlighted by this year’s recipients.”